-The villages of Wharfedale walk visits Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
-The walk combines riverside walking with quiet lanes and footpaths with great views across the dale.
+The villages of Wharfedale walk visits the quintessentially Dales villages of Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
+The walk combines riverside walking with quiet lanes and footpaths and great views across this section of Wharfedale.

-There are two parts to this walk, both are hugely enjoyable and combined make for an excellent walk.
-Firstly the walk visits four small but lovely villages.
-Secondly the walk returns via the Dales Way alongside the river banks of the walk, some of the best riverside walking in the Dales.
-Linking the towns and villages of Grassington, Burnsall, Hebden, Thorpe and Linton with the riverside walking turned out to be less of a challenge than expected.
+There are two parts to this walk, both are hugely enjoyable and when combined make for an excellent walk.
+Initially the walk visits four, small but attractive villages.
+Thereafter the route returns alongside the banks of the River Wharfe via the Dales Way offering some of the best riverside walking in the Yorkshire Dales.
 Grassington is the obvious place to start the walk.
-Head down to Linton Falls from the car park and then climb towards Linton and the open fields first.
-The result is the climbing is out of the way early.
+Head down to Linton Falls from the National Park car park and then climb towards Linton and the open fields.
+Apart from anything else it gets the climbing out of the way early.

 I gave myself extra time on the walk so that I could explore each village.
 Each one has its own character.
-Linton has an excellent pub set next to a village green whilst Thorpe is rarely visited and the better for it.
-Burnsall has a reputation beyond the Dales whilst Hebden has tons of character.
+Linton has an excellent pub set next to a village green.
+Thorpe is the quietest, unspoilt and all the better for it.
+Burnsall is busier, superbly set on the river whilst Hebden has tons of character and a sense of history.
 The area north from the village green, up Hebden Beck is lovely.
-Finally the large town of Grassington has recently found even more fame with much of recent James Herriot series filmed in and around the square.
+Finally the large town of Grassington has recently found even more fame with much of the recent James Herriot TV series filmed in and around the square.